 Open to dissertators and non-dissertators in a CALS graduate program or any graduate degree program in which CALS faculty participate and in which the nominee is pursuing a graduate degree.

-Each program is limited to one nomination in the area of genetics and general environmental research at the agricultural experiment stations.
+Each degree program is limited to one nomination in the area of genetics and general environmental research at the agricultural research stations.

 - Nominations must be submitted by the degree program Director or the degree program administrative staff.